LassoSoft/LassoGuide/lasso_guide_source/getstart/overview/features.rst

 The best part about query expressions is that most of the actions are lazily executed.
 This means you can store a query expression in a variable, and it will wait to be executed until the value for the variable is expected.
-For a better description, see the :ref:`query-expressions` chapter.
+For a more thorough description, see the :ref:`query-expressions` chapter.

 .. only:: html

-   Next Topic: :ref:`Embedding Lasso and Creating LassoApps <overview-embedding-lassoapps>`
+   Next Topic: :ref:`Serving Lasso <overview-serving-lasso>`